ibm-cloud-docs/vmware-service/vmaas/vdc-adding.md

 With {{site.data.keyword.vmware-service_full}}, you can quickly provision a complete VMware® by Broadcom virtual data center (VDC) environment and control the capacity that is used to run VMware workloads.

-You can optionally deploy your VDC in a stretched regional compute high availability (HA) resource pool.
-To deploy your VDC in a regional compute HA resource pool, you must first create a stretched resource pool in your Cloud director site.
+You can optionally deploy your VDC in a stretched vSAN™ resource pool.
+To deploy your VDC in a compute regional high availability (HA) resource pool, you must first create a stretched resource pool in your Cloud director site.
 For more information, see [Procedure to add stretch vSAN high availability resource pools to {{site.data.keyword.vcf-aas}} instances](/docs/vmware-service?topic=vmware-service-pvdc-adding-deleting#pvdc-adding-deleting-add-vsan-proc).

 Regional network high availability is not currently supported.
 You cannot include a network edge in a highly available VDC.
 {: restriction}